JakeCooper/Tassel/README.md

 </p>

 Tassel is an ultra-lightweight CSS-In-JS library inspired by cssmodules.
 Write styles, get unique classes which describe your components.
-Tassel works wherever there are classes: React, Vue or even vanillaJS it doesn't matter.
+Tassel works wherever there are classes: React, Vue or even vanillaJS.

 - 📦 Zero dependencies
 - 🔧 Zero configuration